Revenge porn: Asia

 Since 2009, the Philippines has criminalized copying, reproducing, sharing or exhibiting sexually explicit images or videos over the Internet without written consent of the individual depicted.

 Japan passed a bill in November 2014 which made it a crime to communicate "a private sexual image of another person" without consent.

 In South Korea the distribution of revenge porn is punishable by up to three years' imprisonment or by a fine of up to 5 million South Korean won.
 If the subject is filmed illicitly the penalty is up to ten years in prison or a fine of up to 10 million won ($8,900; £6,900).
 The use of hidden cameras for illicitly filming people, known as "molka", is widespread in the country and in 2018 more than 6,000 incidents of spy-cam porn were being reported to the police annually, with only 2% of reported cases leading to a prison sentence.
 The website Sora.net specialised in the publishing of spy-cam porn until it was banned in 2016 following a campaign against it.
 Some of those depicted had committed suicide.
 In May 2018, ten thousand women demonstrated in Seoul demanding increased official action against digital sex crime.
 In October 2018 a petition of over 200,000 signatories called for increased punishment for the possession of revenge porn, regardless of whether it had been distributed.

-Israel

-Israel responded quickly to public pressure in January 2014 and passed a law making sharing sexually explicit videos without the consent of the pictured individual punishable by up to five years in prison.
-After Israel's bill was passed, it was widely predicted that nearby countries such as Egypt, Lebanon and Saudi Arabia would not introduce similar bills as they have been slow to adopt legislation against sexual harassment in general.
-However, some commentators have suggested that victims could find recourse in existing laws against pornography, indecency, defamation and invasion of privacy.